yalestar/yalestar.github.io/restaurants.md

 ### Restaurants I Have Visited in the Portland Area Since January 2011

 I moved from Denver to Portland in January of 2011 and started keeping a list of all of the restaurants I've eaten at.
 Why?
 Because I enjoy making lists.
-Not because I'm a _foodie_ or some such.
+Not because I'm a _foodie_ or some such nonsense.

 Obvi, over the course of the intervening 12 years several of these places have closed.